dchambers/composerjs/README.md

 model.seal();
 ```

-or by invoking the `define()` method, which also allows a default to be provided, for example:
+or by invoking the `define()` method, which also a non-handler provided property to be defined, for example:

 ```js
 model.define('value1', 'some-value');